jatbhoir/PromptGPT/README.md

-#DLAI - Prompt Engineering for Developers
+Prompt Engineering for Developers (ChatGPT)